 It gives you a chance to meet with readers and other authors.
 You can connect with them on social media and provide them with some information about your work.

 9. Create an Email Marketing Campaign

-According to a report published by Email Marketing Benchmark, email messages from the publishing industry get an open rate of 16.64% and a click-through rate of 1.96%.
+According to a report published by Email Marketing Benchmark, email newsletters from the publishing industry get an open rate of 16.64% and a click-through rate of 1.96%.

 These stats are not impressive.
-However, they don’t show the full potential of email marketing.
+However, they don’t show the full potential of email marketing for ebook promotion.

 Think about it: if people subscribe to get the newsletter from your blog, they will like to get your news.

 Building an email list is not easy, but it’s possible.